ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 credentials.
 The details of the upload process are out of scope of this document.

-MIMI room policy {{!I-D.ietf-mimi-room-policy}} includes an asset policy that specifies which domain name to use for asset download for each provider's domain of a potential asset sender.
+The MIMI room policy {{!I-D.ietf-mimi-room-policy}} in the group's GroupContext includes an `asset_policy` component that specifies which domain name to use for asset download for each provider's domain of a potential asset sender.
+This prevents the download proxy from being used as a completely open proxy.

 When a receiving client receives a reference to an external asset sent by a participant from another provider, the receiving client downloads the asset over a proxy on the hub, protected using Oblivious HTTP (OHTTP) {{!RFC9458}}.
 The receiving client MUST verify that the download URL host part is associated with the asset server domain specified for the sender's identity.